Compare term deposit rates in New Zealand

 Who offers term deposits?

-Most banks offer term deposits – our top term deposits has the latest offers and all the details you need to know.
+Most banks offer term deposits – our list of top term deposits, earlier in this guide, has the latest offers and all the details you need to know.
 Finance companies, specialist mortgage lenders and commercial banks also offer term deposits, but we have excluded these due to their riskier nature and/or lack of investor-friendly features.

 Can I open a joint term deposit?